mplennon617/DirentDemo/README.md

 2. Click 'Copy Path'.
 3. Click 'Absolute Path'.
 4. The path is saved to the clipboard; paste it where you like.

+Note that absolute filepaths MUST start with a '/'.
+This is different from relative filepaths, which don't begin with a '/'.

 ## Running the project